Central Waqf Council: State Waqf Boards

-The State Waqf Boards are established by the State Governments in view of the provisions of Section 9(1) of the Waqf Act, 1954.
+The State Waqf Boards are established by the State Governments.
 These work towards management, regulation and protect the Waqf properties by constituting District Waqf Committees, Mandal Waqf Committees and Committees for the individual Waqf Institutions.
 The Waqf Boards shall be body corporate having perpetual succession and a common seal with power to acquire and hold property.
 In the case that more than fifteen per cent of the total number of waqf property is Shia waqf, or the income thereof is more than fifteen per cent, the Act envisages a separate Shia Waqf Board.